uw-dims/ansible-dims-playbooks/docs/source/creatingvms.rst

 -----------------------------------

-Lastly, we will run the initial provisioning steps to install and configure our two new VMs.
-For the purposes of this example, we will only perform the ``base`` role tasks to make sure the fundamentals of our customized configuration will work.
+Lastly, we will run the initial provisioning steps to install and configure the two new VMs.
+For the purposes of this example, we will start by only applying the ``base`` role tasks to make sure the fundamentals of our customized configuration will work.
 The command we use is:

 .. code-block:: none